Hi there! I am Maryke. A little more about me, who I am, and what I do:

 Our Private Physio Practice

-The team at Cilliers & Swart Physiotherapists are dedicated to providing great customer service, and industry leading clinical care.
+The team at Cilliers & Swart Physiotherapists are dedicated to providing great customer service, and strive for industry leading clinical care.
 We are primarily a manual therapy clinic, which means treatments are delivered with a “hands on” bias.

 We understand and value the importance of developing and maintaining honest and trusting relationships with our clients.
 We feel that this provides the best platform for effective clinical care and communication, and we encourage client feedback.